Almost 50 job losses as chicken firm shuts

 "Regrettably, however, the business is no longer viable, and we have had to take the very difficult decision to close our doors."

-Mr Dicky added that the company's employees have been its "greatest asset".
+Mr Dickey added that the company's employees have been its "greatest asset".

 "I wish to formally record our family's appreciation to them.
 Their contribution to the business has been immense and it is with the deepest regret that we find ourselves in this situation where we cannot keep trading," he said.